Pushforfame/devart-template/project_summary.md

 ## Authors
 - Directed by Yu-Ting Feng, Github: Pushforfame
-- Collaborated with Jooyoung Park and Youjin Shing, surname, github account (one per list element)
+- Collaborated with Jooyoung Park and Youjin Shing

 ## Description
+I want to collect stories about people as a snapshot of them in time and space.
+The Push for Fame installation comes with a button and a camera.
+People take pictures by themselves, capturing and broadcasting their own story at that time and place.

+## Video Installation Description ##
 Hi, we are Push for Fame - a series of video installations that live on streets of NYC and Shanghai.
 We care about all human issues including yours.

 If you see us on streets, think us as a serendipitous expedition for you to address issues that you care about.
 With just one push on the display window, we can be friends.